 1. Do you know what is working best for your company?

 Understanding what efforts are working for your business will help you spend your marketing budget wisely.
 It will also help you justify your expenditures to those outside of your team.
+One of the most valuable marketing lessons is to constantly analyze the performance of your visual content, as this data-driven approach can reveal insights that even seasoned marketers might overlook.

 2. Is your audience remembering what you tell them?

-In general, we remember about 10% of what we hear, but 65% of information that is both heard and paired with an image.
+In general, we remember about 10% of what we hear, but 65% of information is both heard and paired with an image.
 This is where stock vectors can come in handy.
 Instead of traditional images that are bitmaps, and can be difficult to scale and use well, stock vectors are based on points and math in such a way that they don’t pixelate, don’t distort, and can be easily manipulated.

 If you need to design a logo or graphic that will be used in many different ways, stock vectors can help ensure consistency across presentations.
+While the importance of logos may seem obvious, it’s crucial to note that a well-designed logo can serve as a visual shorthand for your brand, instantly conveying your company’s values and mission.

 3. Are you using the right kinds of visuals?